 Sunday Morning: Worship services take place in the sanctuary at 8:10, 9:30, and 11:00 a.m. and in the fellowship hall at 9:30 and 11:00 a.m.
 Stylistic differences exist across our services, however, we are one church with one worship voice.

 - These services are intentionally “historically vital” in the sense that classic hymns and liturgy from our Reformation heritage are used.
-Each service is prayerfully prepared and led in the hope that God will visit all of us with living spiritual worship, not dead religious ritual.
+Each service is prayerfully prepared and led in the hope that God will visit all of us through living spiritual worship.